davidji99/terraform-provider-split/docs/resources/environment_segment_keys.md

 # split_environment

-This resource pProvides the ability to manage Segment keys in a Split environment.
+This resource provides the ability to manage Segment keys in a Split environment.

 ## Example Usage